If you read this, you’ll already have done more than most people do to grow their audience.

 – I created Connected Comedy, which became the largest source of comedy marketing information in the world with an audience of more than 20,000 comedians.

 – I created the For The Interested newsletter, a weekly collection of 10 ideas to help people learn, do, and become better at their work, art, and life.
-It has attracted 15,000 subscribers in its first year.
+It has attracted 25,000 subscribers in two years.

 I’ve also helped clients like New Line Cinema, Focus Features, Participant Media, Warner Bros.
 Television, and many comedians, writers, musicians, and businesses build audiences and promote their creations.